-Official reported injury data for Kelvin Benjamin.
+No ADP data available for Kelvin Benjamin.

 Kelvin Benjamin was born 5 February, 1991, in Belle Glade, Florida.
 He attended Glades Central High School, where he participated in football, basketball, and track.
 Benjamin only played football for three years in high school, playing as a wide receiver.
 He was named First Team All-Palm Beach County by Sun-Sentinel, as well as being selected to the Palm Beach Post All-Area First Team.
 Only playing in eight games, he had 31 catches over 551 yards, and six touchdowns during his senior year.
 Considered a four-star recruit, Benjamin ranked 7th for wide receivers, and 60th overall in the nation.